donnemartin/dev-setup/README.md

   <br/>
 </p>

 [Atom](https://github.com/atom/atom) is a great open-source editor from GitHub that is rapidly gaining contributors and popularity.
-Unfortunately I have found that it does not perform as well when working with very large files that you typically encounter while working with data.
-As Atom matures, I'm hopeful its performance will improve.

 #### Installation